KineticLensman/KineticLensman.github.io/_posts/2018-08-12-barbecue-part1.md

 * A chimney charcoal starter - a fat metal cylinder with holes punched in the side and a shielded carry handle.
 I use an old discarded kitchen frying pan as a base for the chimney to stop hot ash falling through onto the ground or my feet
 * Metal skewers.
 Any skewers will do, but I prefer the sort that have a fat handle at one for ease of turning and double pronged skewers for delicate items (e.g. mushrooms)
 * Grilling pan.
 This looks like a frying pan but has lots of holes punched in it.
 It's good for burgers or similar that you want to slide around and flip but that might fall through the slats of a regular cooking grate
+* A small rack to support things like chicken
 * Other cooking tools including spatulas, forks etc
 * Flavoured smoking wood (such as mesquite) to enhance the uniquely smoky taste of certain foods
 * Dustpan and brush for collecting ash when the barbeque has completely cooled down

 ## Lighting the barbeque

 Put the barbeque in an open-air area and check that all of its air vents are fully open.
 If necessary temporarily close nearby windows to stop ignition smoke going inside.
-I avoid using the barbeque inside or near the entrance to an enclosed area (e.g. a tent) because of the whole 'carbon-monoxide-makes-everybody-die' thing.
+Never ever use the barbeque inside or at the entrance to an enclosed area (like a tent) because of the whole 'carbon-monoxide-makes-everybody-die' thing.

 To light the barbeque:
 * Put a single flat layer of coals onto the charcoal grate, shaped into a rough circle